Maritime Counter-Trafficking Course (MCTC)

 • Member has either 18 months remaining at current unit supporting counter-trafficking operations or is in receipt of orders to a law enforcement billet at a counter-trafficking unit.

 Due to limited quotas, candidates will be prioritized and assigned orders based on the following parameters:

 • PRIMARY AUDIENCE: Boarding Officers at units in direct support of JIATF-S operations or with orders to a JIATF-S deployable unit with the expectation that the member will be serving in an LE capacity.

-• SECONDARY AUDIENCE: Boarding Officers at units within D7, D8, and D11, or at Deployable Strike Force (DSF) units that are actively and regularly engaged in counter-trafficking operations.
+• SECONDARY AUDIENCE: Boarding Officers at units within D7, D8, and D11, or at Deployable Specialized Forces (DSF) units that are actively and regularly engaged in counter-trafficking operations.